Free

 Bradford Cathedral

-Stunning glass artworks in the tranquil setting of Bradford Cathedral.
+Stunning glass artwork displayed in Bradford Cathedral.

-A Bradford 2025 Community Award project.
+A display of stunning glass artworks at Bradford Cathedral - a Bradford 2025 Community Award project.

 About the project

-You can see Woven Lives at Bradford Cathedral – a hidden treasure waiting to be discovered.
 Set in tranquil gardens, the Cathedral is Bradford’s most ancient place of worship, alive with peace, prayer, and a sense of story from its 13 centuries at the heart of the City.

 About the artist

-Linda Baines has made ‘Woven Lives’ for Bradford Cathedral.
+Linda Baines made ‘Woven Lives’ for Bradford Cathedral.
 A Leeds-based artist mainly working in glass, Linda also facilitates art and mental wellbeing programmes and community projects.

 Creative Communities Fund